Don Gerard

-Don Gerard (born October 31, 1965) is the former mayor of the city of Champaign, Illinois.
-Gerard is a current candidate for reelection to mayor for Champaign, Illinois in 2023.
+Don Gerard (born October 31, 1965) is the former mayor of the city of Champaign, Illinois, and musician.

 Early life and work

-Gerard was born October 31, 1965 in Chicago, Illinois.
-He moved to Champaign, Illinois in 1968, where he attained the rank of Eagle Scout in local Boy Scout Troop 7.
-He attended the University of Illinois at Urbana-Champaign,but did not graduate.
+Gerard was born October 31, 1965, in Chicago, Illinois.
+He moved to Champaign, Illinois, in 1968, where he attained the rank of Eagle Scout in local Boy Scout Troop 7.
+He attended the University of Illinois at Urbana-Champaign for a short time.

 Prior to and while serving as Champaign's mayor he worked as a facilities manager at the University of Illinois at Urbana–Champaign.

 Music

 Gerard has played in a number of local rock bands, including The Farmboys (with Adam Schmitt), The Bowery Boys (with Leroy Bach), The Moon Seven Times (with Lynn Canfield, Henry Frayne, and Brendan Gamble) on Roadrunner Records, and Steve Pride and His Blood Kin (with Jay Bennett).
 He was also a member of the short-lived skate rock band McWilson.

 During his tenure as mayor he would often perform on stage with local and national acts such as playing "Gloria" with REO Speedwagon.
 He also played with others under the name The Self-Righteous Brothers, which included an opening set before Dave Pirner and contributing a song to a Buzz Magazine compilation.